-This course focuses on the study of social issues and social studies instruction methods and models in the elementary classroom (K-6), including theories, research, lesson planning, and assessing strategies.
-Upon completion of this course students are able to understand the issues of social studies, identify and apply effective teaching strategies, plan appropriate lessons, and teach in K-6 grades.
-The course requirements include reading, research, class observation, and lesson presentation.
-The class meets on campus on a regular basis while providing opportunity for students to observe and experiment with teaching methods and materials in elementary school settings.
-Prerequisites: Junior status; EDUC 240 and 245; concurrent enrollment in EDUC 306 or 307; PSYC 212.
+This course focuses on the study of both social studies content and instructional methods for teaching social studies in the elementary classroom (K-6), including theories, research, lesson planning, and assessing strategies.
+Upon completion of this course students are able to understand the content that is taught in elementary social studies, identify and apply effective teaching strategies, plan appropriate lessons, and teach in K-6 grades.
+The course requirements include reading, research, and lesson presentation.
+Core outcomes met: W, GA.
+Prerequisites: Admission into the Teacher Education program; concurrent enrollment in EDUC 306 or 307.